adamrfox/rbk_nas_bulk_add/README.md

 -D | --direct_archive : Use Direct Archive
 -C | --cleanup : Delete shares in the list instead of add -d | --delim= : Set the delimiter in the input file. ':' is the default -c | --creds= : Specify the Rubrik credentials instead of being prompted.
+Use user:password or the filename of an obfuscated creds file.
-This is not secure -f | --fileset= : Assign each share to this fileset
+-f | --fileset= : Assign each share to this fileset
 -s | --sla= : Assign an SLA to each share in this fileset.
 Must be used with -f rubrik : The hostname or IP address of the Rubrik